zheweiwu-zz/FoodMood/README.txt

 Zhewei Wu	State Design Pattern (Object oriented design pattern)	This pattern was implemented in the foodmoodpair package.
 It was used througout the NavigationControl's mainmenu class as well.

+Nada Ziab

+	Good Defaults Interface Pattern - default date entry in add food and mood views Mediator Design Pattern - food and mood entries will be linked for relations